Frequently Asked Questions

 Yes!
 Booking an appointment allows us to ensure that a proper assessment and treatment is completed and all of your needs are taken care of and your questions answered.

 What can I expect at my first appointment?

 Your first appointment is a combination of consultation and treatment.
 A medical history and consent form is completed by the patient and reviewed with the Chiropodist.
 A complete examination and assessment of your feet follows.
-We take digital photos for documentation purposes (we are the first practice in Ontario to have a chartless patient system).
+We take digital photos for documentation purposes.
 Treatment options are then presented and discussed, along with your questions answered and next steps decided.

 Is your office wheelchair accessible?

 Yes!
 We are located in a fully accessible building that has easy access for people with wheelchairs, scooters or walkers.
-Our footcare specialists are capable of providing treatment in a way so that people in wheelchairs never have to worry about transferring to another chair or treatment can be received while sitting in your wheelchair.
+Our footcare specialists are capable of providing treatment in a way so that people in wheelchairs never have to worry about transferring to another chair.

 Are Chiropody services covered by OHIP?

 No. Unfortunately, Chiropody services are not covered by OHIP.
 This is similar to services provided by other health care professionals such as Registered Massage Therapists, Physiotherapists, Audiologists, Speech-Language Pathologists, and Chiropractors, to name a few.
 However, Chiropody fees are covered by many Extended Health Insurance plans offered by employers.
 Check your coverage.
 In addition, we are on the Approved Provider List and can direct bill to these programs: the Ontario Disability Support Program (ODSP), Veterans Affairs Canada (VAC), and the Workplace Safety and Insurance Board (WSIB), NIHB – First Nations and Inuit Health Branch.

 Are Chiropody services automatically covered by my Extended Health Insurance, or through my Employer?